CAPM Exam Guidance

 Register for a Course Now

-Register for Essentials of Project Management — an online, self-paced course that offers a concentrated review of each Knowledge Area in the PMBOK® Guide – Fifth Edition.
+Register for How to Prepare for the CAPM® Exam — an online, self-paced course that offers a concentrated review of each Knowledge Area in the PMBOK® Guide – Sixth Edition.
 It also provides the contact hours needed to meet certification application requirements.

 Tips to Prepare for the Exam